rwxayheee/rwxayhee.github.io/_posts/2023-10-16-ADFR-Suite-v1.0-rc1-and-ADT-in-Ubuntu-VM-on-Apple-Silicon.md

 and,

-(2) **Mac OS** is for some reason (see below and more in [Motives](#motives) of this post) **not the preferred** choice for version of program or as the platform / native OS, even though in theory the program could be translated by Rosetta and run on Apple Silicon.
+(2) **Mac OS** as the native OS is for some reason (see below and more in [Motives](#motives) of this post) **not the preferred** platform to run the program, even though in theory the program could be translated by Rosetta and run on Apple Silicon.

 The general issue with Mac OS mainly originates from [the lack of support for 32-bit software since Mac OS Catalina](https://support.apple.com/en-us/HT208436).
-With that, programs with 32-bit components will not run on newer Mac OS. *Without setting up a VM*, another very elegant walkaround to this is to run the programs in [Docker](https://docs.docker.com/get-started/overview/) containers.
+With that, programs with 32-bit components will not run on newer Mac OS. *Without setting up a VM*, another very elegant walkaround to this is to run the programs in [Docker](https://docs.docker.com/get-started/overview/) containers with the desired platform and architecture.
 To run [Vina & the python binding](https://github.com/ccsb-scripps/AutoDock-Vina), [Meeko](https://github.com/forlilab/Meeko), or [MGLTools](https://ccsb.scripps.edu/mgltools/) & the [ADFR suite](https://ccsb.scripps.edu/adfr/) in [Docker](https://docs.docker.com/get-started/overview/) images, please consider this user-contributed solution:

 <a href="https://github.com/Metaphorme/AutoDock-Vina-Docker" target="_blank">https://github.com/Metaphorme/AutoDock-Vina-Docker</a>

-Hoping the presented guide would be some kind of complementary to the docker solution, for those who wish to use the ADFR suite and perhaps run some lightweight calculations (if you are unsure, check out the performance in [Tests with sample data](#tests-with-sample-data)) *in a VM*, to escape from the hustle of privacy & network settings if that cannot be changed for the native OS...
+The presented guide could be some kind of complementary to the docker solution, for those who wish to use the ADFR suite and perhaps run some lightweight calculations (if you are unsure, check out the performance in [Tests with sample data](#tests-with-sample-data)) *in a VM*, to escape from the hustle of privacy & network settings if that cannot be changed for the native OS...